Meet the Team Behind the Legacy

 Clinical Focus:

-- Coping Skills
+Coping Skills

 Treatment Populations:

-- Behavioral Therapy
+Behavioral Therapy

-- Cognitive Therapy
+Cognitive Therapy

-- Interpersonal Reflection
+Interpersonal Reflection

-- Mindfulness
+Mindfulness

-- Motivational Interviewing
+Motivational Interviewing

-- Problem Solving
+Problem Solving

-- Relaxation Techniques
+Relaxation Techniques

 About Becky

-Becky is the managing owner and clinical director of Pathways of Ohio Counseling Services, LLC.
-Her purpose in founding Pathways was to provide extraordinary and personalized out-patient behavioral health care to adults who prefer to deal with their life challenges in a private practice setting.
+Becky is the founder, managing owner and clinical director of Pathways of Ohio Counseling Services, LLC.
+She opened the business in October 2008.
+Her purpose in opening Pathways was to provide extraordinary and personalized out-patient behavioral health care to adults who prefer to deal with their life challenges in a private practice setting.
+Pathways’ success is a direct result of matching the right therapist and treatment models for every person who comes to Pathways for support.

-Becky holds an Associate degree in Liberal Arts from the County College of Morris (AA), a Bachelor’s degree in Social Work (BSW) from Youngstown State University and a Master’s in Social Science Administration (MSSA) from Case Western Reserve University in Cleveland, Ohio.
+Becky holds an Associate degree in Liberal Arts from the County College of Morris (AA), a bachelor’s degree in social work (BSW) from Youngstown State University and a master’s in social science administration (MSSA) from Case Western Reserve University in Cleveland, Ohio.

 Becky is a member of Give an Hour, a national nonprofit organization that certifies psychotherapists who offer free therapy services to the active military and veteran community of the Iraq and Afghanistan Conflicts.